gamedevware/charon/docs/standalone/overview.rst

 Prerequisites
 ============

-Unity plugin uses `dotnet charon`, which is a .NET Core application built for .NET 8.
+Standalone application uses `dotnet charon` tool, which is a .NET Core application built for .NET 8.

 .. tabs::